 Our People

-Dedicated to development and facilitation of opportunities for Christian policymakers, regardless of age, race, and political affiliation, to more fully understand the implications of a biblical worldview for their careers, conduct, and political outlook.
+Dedicated to developing and facilitating opportunities for Christian policymakers – regardless of age, race, and political affiliation – to more fully understand the implications of a biblical worldview for their careers, conduct, and political outlook.
 Valuing civility, curiosity and dialogue, we are committed to being intellectually rigorous and theologically faithful.

 Faith and Law’s governance is overseen by our Board of Directors.